cryostatio/cryostatio.github.io/guides/_subsections/configure-credentials-storage.md

   </li>
   <li>
     {% include howto_step.html
-      summary="Locate the JMX Credentials Storage card"
+      summary="Locate the Credentials Storage setting"
-      image-name="2.3.0/jmx-credentials-card.png"
+      image-name="2.3.0/credentials-setting.png"
       text="
-        This card contains a brief explanation of its purpose and a simple dropdown menu with selections for where any JMX Credentials entered into a JMX <i>Authentication Required</i> challenge modal will be stored.
+        This setting contains a brief explanation of its purpose and a simple dropdown menu with selections for where any Credentials entered into a <i>Authentication Required</i> challenge modal will be stored.
         Choose <i>Session (Browser Memory)</i> to use the header passthrough mechanism described above, or choose
         <i>Backend</i> to automatically store the credentials in the Cryostat server keyring.
       "